Robina State High School: Science

 Science is a compulsory core subject across the Year 7–10 curriculum.
 Students in Years 8, and 9 undertake either Intermediate Science or Science Extension.
 Elective Science subjects available to students in Year 10 include Aquatic Practices and Health Science as well as physics, biology, chemistry, and general science (which includes all 4 sciences.
 Science subjects available to students in Years 11 and 12 include the General subjects of Biology, Chemistry, Marine Science and Physics, and the Applied subject of Aquatic Practices.

 Languages

 Japanese is the Language Other Than English administered at Robina State High School.
 In Years 7 and 8, Japanese is a compulsory subject undertaken for three semesters over the two-year period and becomes an elective subject from Year 9.
-Alternatively, academic students from Years 7–10 have opportunities to participate in the Japanese Immersion program.
+Alternatively, academic students from Years 7–10 may participate in the Japanese Immersion program.

 Health and Physical Education

 Health & Physical Education is a compulsory core subject across the Year 7–10 curriculum.
 Health & Physical Education subjects available to students in Years 11 and 12 include the General subject of Physical Education and the Applied subjects of Sport & Recreation (Baseball, Golf, Futsal/Football, Netball and Triathlon).